PedroDalla/pexels-clone/README.md

 # pexels-clone
-A Pexels Clone made for study purposes
+A Pexels Clone made for study purposes with React.js.